You

 the least bright the least expensive

-The absolute form of a few adjectives ends in -er (tender, bitter, slender, clever, and so on.)
+absolute form of a few adjectives ends in -er (tender, bitter, slender, clever, and so on.)
 Don’t confuse these with the comparative forms (more bitter or bitterer, for example).

-Many adverbs also have comparative and superlative forms.
-The comparative and superlative forms of all -ly adverbs are formed with more and most.
+comparative and superlative forms of all -ly adverbs are formed with more and

-more brightly more importantly
+more brightly

-most brightly most importantly
+most brightly

-A few adjectives and adverbs have irregular comparative and superlative forms:
+few adjectives and adverbs have irregular comparative and superlative forms:

-Irregular Comparatives Superlatives
+Irregular Comparatives

 good/well better the best

-bad/badly worse the worst
+worse the worst

-far farther the farthest
+farther the farthest

-further the furthest
+the furthest

-between these two forms will not be tested.
+these two forms will not be tested.

-There are two main types of errors involving comparatives and superlatives:
+are two main types of errors involving comparatives and superlatives:

 INCORRECT CHOICE OF THE THREE FORMS

-Any of the three forms—absolute, comparative, or superlative—may be incorrectly used in place of one of the other forms.
+of the three forms—absolute, comparative, or superlative—may be incorrectly

 Sample Items

-Basketball is played at a much fast pace than baseball
+is played at a much fast

 A B C D

-The correct answer is (C).
-This sentence does not compare two groups; a superlative form
+sentence does not compare two groups; a superlative form

-(strangest) is required.
+is required.

 INCORRECT FORMS OF COMPARATIVES AND